apache/flink-web/_posts/2022-09-08-akka-license-change.md

 ## What if a new security vulnerabilities is found in Akka 2.6?

-That is the big unknown.
+~~That is the big unknown.~~

-Even though we will be able to upgrade to 2.6.20 (the (apparently) last planned release for Akka 2.6) in Flink 1.17, the unfortunate reality is that [2.6 will no longer be supported](https://github.com/akka/akka/pull/31561#issuecomment-1239217602) from that point onwards.
+~~Even though we will be able to upgrade to 2.6.20 (the (apparently) last planned release for Akka 2.6) in Flink 1.17, the unfortunate reality is that [2.6 will no longer be supported](https://github.com/akka/akka/pull/31561#issuecomment-1239217602) from that point onwards.
-Should a CVE be discovered after that it is unlikely to be fixed in Akka 2.6.
+Should a CVE be discovered after that it is unlikely to be fixed in Akka 2.6.~~

-We cannot provide a definitive answer as to how that case would be handled, as it depends on what the CVE is and/or whether a community fork already exists at the time.
+~~We cannot provide a definitive answer as to how that case would be handled, as it depends on what the CVE is and/or whether a community fork already exists at the time.~~

+**Update - September 9th**: Akka 2.6 will continue to receive critical security updates and critical bug fixes under the current Apache 2 license until [September of 2023](https://www.lightbend.com/akka/license-faq).

+> **Will critical vulnerabilities and bugs be patched in 2.6.x?**
+> Yes, critical security updates and critical bugs will be patched in Akka v2.6.x under the current Apache 2 license until September of 2023.

 # How does Flink use Akka?